March 25, 2026

 Only one deduction is available under Section 57(i).
 If you have borrowed money specifically to invest in a security that generates dividend income, the interest paid on that borrowing can be deducted against the dividend received.

-• The deduction is capped at 20% of dividend income received in that year, regardless of actual interest paid.
+• The deduction is capped at 20% of total dividend income received in that year, regardless of actual interest paid.

-Loan taken to invest in shares ₹5,00,000
+Loan taken to invest in shares₹5,00,000

-Interest paid at 12% per annum ₹60,000
+Interest paid at 12% per annum₹60,000

-Dividend received during the year ₹40,000
+Dividend received during the year₹40,000

-Section 57 cap (20% of ₹40,000) ₹8,000
+Section 57 cap (20% of ₹40,000)₹8,000

-Interest that cannot be claimed ₹52,000
+Interest that cannot be claimed₹52,000

 Tax on Dividends From Foreign Shares